apache/yunikorn-site/src/pages/community/download.md

 - Download the release apache-yunikorn-X.Y.Z-incubating-src.tar.gz from a mirror site.
 - Download the signature file apache-yunikorn-X.Y.Z-incubating-src.tar.gz.asc from Apache.
 - Download the Apache YuniKorn [KEYS](https://downloads.apache.org/incubator/yunikorn/KEYS) file.
-- gpg –-import KEYS
+- `gpg --import KEYS`
-- gpg –-verify apache-yunikorn-X.Y.Z-incubating-src.tar.gz.asc
+- `gpg --verify apache-yunikorn-X.Y.Z-incubating-src.tar.gz.asc`

 Note: On MacOS-X the GNU gpg utility does not read from a file when importing.
 The import command should be `gpg --import < KEYS`